rishi-analytics/ESG-Specialization-Project-Portfolio/README.md

 ---

 ## Overview
-This repository contains my **portfolio work** for the "ESG for All" Coursera Specialization.
+This repository contains my portfolio work for the **"ESG for All" Coursera Specialization**.
-It includes concise summaries of all six courses and a **practical ESG data analysis project** using a Kaggle dataset.
-The project demonstrates application of ESG principles through **data cleaning, visualization, and interpretation**, connecting analytical insights to ESG concepts.
+It includes concise summaries of all six courses and a practical ESG Data Analysis Project by pulling a Kaggle dataset.
+The project, developed by me after completing all six courses, bridges ESG knowledge with practical data analytics, showcasing my ability to apply ESG principles to real-world datasets and derive actionable sustainability insights.

 ---

-## Coursera Specialization Courses
+## Coursera Specialization Courses:
 1. **ESG Essentials for Sustainable Business**
 2. **ESG Communication for Inclusive Dialogue**
 3. **ESG Value Creation for Business Impact**